 Duration: 1000 ms Billed Duration: 500 ms Memory Size: 1024 MB Max Memory Used: 50 MB

 The above record print clearly depicts that the function you’ve executed is just using 50MB out of 1024MB.
 In such cases, you can save money by allocating 128MB.
-If you go allocating less memory than this, your function might not execute at all.
+If you go allocating less memory than this, your function might not execute.

-Why development teams are attracted towards higher memory allotment is because more CPU means faster executions and potentially lower cost.
+Development teams are attracted to higher memory allotment because more CPU means faster executions and potentially lower cost.
 Therefore a recommended solution would be to test and iterate your function’s execution time on different memory sizes.

 #2.
 Cost Explorer